If you believe a child is being abused or neglected, call the MA Child Abuse Emergency Line: 1-800-792-5200.

 To begin the application process, or to ask for more information, call DCF at 1-800-543-7508.
 You can also email DCF using their online request form.

-Child at Risk hotline, 1-800-792-5200: If you believe a child is being abused or neglected, contact the Child at Risk Hotline to file a report.
+MA Child Abuse Emergency Line 1-800-792-5200: If you believe a child is being abused or neglected, contact the MA Child Abuse Emergency Line to file a report.

 Area Office Directory: Use this link to find the DCF area office that is closest to where you live.